PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 published: true
 status: publish
 draft: false
-tags: R, forecast
+tags: R forecast
 ---

 Deployment of smart grids gives a space to emergence of new methods of machine learning and data analysis.
 Smart grids can contain of millions of smart meters, which produce large amount of data of electricity consumption (long time series).
 In addition to time series of electricity consumption, we can have extra information about consumer like ZIP code, type of consumer ([consumer vs. prosumer](http://wikidiff.com/consumer/prosumer)) and so on.
 These data can be used to support intelligent grid control, make accurate forecast or to detect anomalies.
 In this blog post I will focus on exploration of available open smart meter data and on creation of simple forecast model, which use similar day approach (will be drawn up in detail below).

 Firstly, we must download smart meter data of electricity consumption.
 These data can be downloaded on this [link](https://open-enernoc-data.s3.amazonaws.com/anon/index.html).
 This dataset was produced by company [EnerNOC](https://www.enernoc.com/) and consists of 100 anonymized commercial buildings for the 2012 year.
+Dataset contain time series of 100 consumers and theirs corresponding meta data.
 So download **all-data.tar.gz** file and go explore it what is in.

 ### Exploring meta data of consumers (IDs)
 I will do every reading and filtering (cleaning) of dataset by awesome package `data.table`.
 As you maybe know, with [data.table](https://CRAN.R-project.org/package=data.table) you can change dataset by reference (`:=` or `set`), which is very effective.
 You can do similar things with package `dplyr`, but I prefer `data.table`, because of performance and memory usage.
 Interesting comparison between both packages can be seen on this stackoverflow [question](http://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly).
 To visualize interesting relations i will use package `ggplot2`.
 Manipulation with date and time can be done easily by package `lubridate`.

-So...I hope everything needed was said, we can go to programming and explorative part of this post.
-Scan all needed packages.
+So...I hope everything needed was said, go ahead to programming and exploration part of this post.
+First step - scan all needed packages.

 {% highlight r %}
 library(data.table)